libratiger/gopen/README.md

 ## License

 `gopen` is licensed under the MIT License.
-For details, please refer to the [LICENSE](LICENSE) file.